BelemoualemChaimae/Fuzzy_logic/README.md

 # Fuzzy_logic
-this repository contains the implementation of fuzzy_logic in python .
+this repository contains the implementation of fuzzy inference system in python .

 /*